General instructions for ski waxing

 For new or freshly ground skis

 Liquid waxes have developed a lot over the last couple years.
 For skis with race-level stone grinding only the prementioned treatment with Glide Cleaner is needed as the base preparation.
 But for skis with gray-looking and "hairy" bases we recommend applying hot wax and scraping as the first layer after Glide Cleaner treatment.
-Scraping the hot wax with an acrylic scraper will remove the hair and make the base look shinier and also faster.
+Scraping the hot waxed base with an acrylic scraper will remove the hair and make the base look shinier and also faster.
 With old bases, hot waxing also hides scratches better than liquid waxes.

 If you want to ensure maximal durability for your base wax layers, apply layers of Rex LF Blue and LF Black hot wax after cleaning with Glide Cleaner, with brushing and scraping between layers.
 Hard waxes like Black are easier to scrape when still warm.
 More info about different waxing brushes is on their own product page.

 Choosing the wax of the day

 Waxing for the day begins with choosing a wax according to the temperature and snow type.
 Use the pdf guides on top of this page as a guideline.
 For fresh new snow and also old/artificial snow Rex has dedicated waxes from all product families: The new snow waxes are always black, and the old snow / artificial snow waxes are always pink/green.
 High-fluor waxes like Rex HF series offer the best glide properties, especially when the the snow is wet.
 On drier snow, modern non-fluorinated waxes like Rex RG-series and Rex G-series are also very competitive, even on World Cup level.